SuperFlyTV/GraphicsDataDefinition/README.md

 }
 ```

 The value is stored as a string on the form "#RRGGBB", eg `"#61138e"`.
+An optional alpha part could be added, like #AARRGGBB.
+This is seldom used, but make sense to be supported.

 ### Percentage